 One of the reasons political leaders have found this problem so intractable is that it is not just a problem of 'not enough money' or 'not enough technology'.
 The crisis is a function of a deep contradiction at the heart of the system, whereby we treat homes both as places to live, and also as financial instruments; a source of 'passive income'.
 We know that location value is created by the community – and yet we allow it to be privately captured, creating a valuable asset class.
 In theory at least, we know how to fix this problem: a shift from taxing earned income and profits to taxing land.
 The problem is that this is politically incredibly hard, due our vested interest in the existing system.
 We have become addicted to inflating property.

-But there is another way for the community to turn land into a form of shared, community wealth: gradually buy it – then lease it on fair terms.
-And that's what cities and community land trusts around the world have begun to do.
+But there is another way to transform our land system: buy it, then lease it on fair, affordable terms.
+And that's what cities, community land trusts and even private landowners around the world have begun to do.

 Working with early collaborators, we aim to publish a White Paper later this year.
 After that we aim to further test and develop the modules with pioneers and the public, working towards leasing the first site.